marine-defrag/marine-defrag-server/PROVISIONING.md

-# How to provision a new environment for the Marine: DeFRAG API
+# How to provision a new environment for the Marine:DeFRAG server application